Health Benefits of Natto: The Japanese Secret to Longevity

 Exceptional Health Food

 Natto’s health benefits are closely tied to its unique production process.
 It is made by steaming soybeans and then wrapping them in straw, which maintains a specific temperature that allows the natural Bacillus natto bacteria in the straw to ferment the beans.
-The Japanese have been eating natto for more than a thousand years.
+The Japanese have been eating natto for more than 1,000 years.
 Its production method is similar to that of Chinese fermented soybeans (douchi), which are also known for their health benefits.

 Natto’s most distinctive feature is its sticky strands, which are made of glutamic acid polymer synthesized by Bacillus natto from soybeans.
 These strands help protect the stomach lining, facilitate the smooth passage of food and waste through the gut, and promote the elimination of toxins from the body.